aChipmunka/dsci100_2023s1_group21/README.md

 This file's purpose is to keep track of all changes within this files.

-Collaborators: Alvin de Vera, Peter
+Collaborators: Alvin de Vera, Peter Li, Vincent Luong, Wuyang Ren